sdr-enthusiasts/docker-radarvirtuel/README.md

 - <http://www.radarvirtuel.com/>

-Before you install this container, you need a **feeder key**.
-To request one, email <support@adsbnetwork.com> with the following information:

-- Your name
-- The Lat/Lon and nearest airport of your station
-- Your Raspberry Pi model (or other hardware if not Raspberry Pi)
-- Mention that you will feed using a Docker container.

 ## Quick Start Guide

 These instructions are for people who are deploying on Raspberry Pi (3B+ or 4) with Raspberry OS or Ubuntu, and who already have a running `Docker` and `Docker-compose` setup with `readsb`, `dump1090-fa`, or a similar ADSB decoder running.
 That decoder can run inside a container or directly on the host.